rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 std::ranges::copy(policy, vec1, vec2);
 ```

-because there might be uncertainty what the behavior is when `vec2.size() < vec1.size()`.
-Some might expect that
+for which there might be uncertainty what the behavior is when `vec2.size() != vec1.size()`.
+Some might expect
-`std::ranges::copy` would resize `vec2` and make it an exact copy of `vec1`.
+that `std::ranges::copy` resizes `vec2` and makes it an exact copy of `vec1`.

 However, the standard already has a precedent in serial versions of `std::ranges::uninitialized_copy` and
 `std::ranges::uninitialized_move`, which have the *range-as-the-output* semantics exactly as we propose:

-- They use sentinels for both input and output sequences.
+- They use ranges (or sentinels) for both input and output sequences.
 - They don't resize the output sequence.
 - They stop as soon as any of the sequences reaches its end, copying/moving elements to the minimum of two sizes.

-Giving another semantics to `std:;ranges::copy` etc. would be inconsistent with these already existing
+Giving another semantics to `std::ranges::copy` etc. would be inconsistent with these already existing
 algorithms.
 Moreover, it would be generally inconsistent with the current *elementwise* semantics
 of both iterator-based and range algorithms.
 For example, when `vec2.size()` is greater than `vec1.size()`,
 `std::ranges::copy(vec1, vec2.begin())` does not modify the elements of `vec2` beyond the size of `vec1`,
 and so should not `std::ranges::copy(policy, vec1, vec2)`.

-There is another precedent of range-as-an-output case: `std::ranges::partial_sort_copy`, which is also semantically close to
-`std::ranges::uninitialized_copy`.
+Alternatively, potentially ambiguous names can be modified with some prefix, such as `partial_`.
+It would
+follow `std::ranges::partial_sort_copy`, another range-as-the-output algorithm that already uses the semantics
+we propose.
+That is, we could keep `copy` with iterator-as-the-output and introduce `partial_copy` with
+range-as-the-output semantics, and similarly for other algorithms.
+We do not recommend this however,
+as there is no serial algorithms with such names, and also because it would create very sophisticated names:
+`partial_remove_copy_if`, really?

-it's also worth noting that there are other range algorithms - `fill`, `generate`, and `iota` - that take a range or an
+Speaking of precedents, it is worth noting that there are more existing range-as-the-output algorithms -
-"iterator and sentinel" pair for their output.
+`fill`, `generate`, and `iota`.
 Their specifics is absence of input sequences, so the output sequence needs
 a boundary.
-Nevertheless, these are precedents of specifying output as a range, and extending it from algorithms with zero
+However, extending this principle from algorithms with zero input sequences to those with one
-input sequences to those with one or more seems appropriate.
+or more seems appropriate.

 ## Range as an output for serial range algorithms ## {#range_for_serial}